 Final Thoughts

-This 20-Minute Black Bean Soup is evidence that fast food can be nutritious and tasty, for busy Saturday afternoons or evenings, for those who count pennies and want a comfort meal that doesn’t ask too much of their wallets, or for anyone craving a comfort meal that doesn’t come with a financial pain in the rear.
+This 20-minute black bean soup is evidence that fast food can be nutritious and tasty for busy Saturday afternoons or evenings, for those who count pennies and want a comfort meal that doesn’t ask too much of their wallets, or for anyone craving a comfort meal that doesn’t come with a financial pain in the rear.

 FAQs